The Star Carrier

 - China Takes Over the World: There have been two Sino-Western Wars in the books' backstory.
 At the end of the second one, a Chinese ship (which the Chinese government claims to have acted without orders) sets three asteroids to Colony Drop in the Atlantic Ocean.
 Two are stopped at great cost, but one (dubbed Wormwood) splashes down, drowning coastal cities in the Americas, Africa, and Europe.
 The Chinese Hegemony is still banned from Confederation membership.

 - Deflector Shields: The Verse's shield technology relies on manipulation of spacetime to bend incoming ordnance back in on itself.
 This destroys missiles outright and deflects kinetic and beam weapons.
 Douglas also recognizes that an effective deflector shield also makes for a decent cloaking device: the shields also block light, and must be dropped to return fire or send and receive transmissions.
 This means that ships under heavy enough fire can't shoot back, nor can they radio for help or give orders.
+Singularity notes that shielding tech is one of the few places where humanity has a decisive advantage.

-- Eagle Land: Much more prominent in the fourth book, where the Confederacy attempts to wrest control over all national Space Navies invoking its Military First Right law, allowing them to ignore the proper chain of command and simply order ships around.
+- Eagleland: Much more prominent in the fourth book, where the Confederacy attempts to wrest control over all national Space Navies invoking its Military First Right law, allowing them to ignore the proper chain of command and simply order ships around.
 Most nations are fine with this, but not the United States of North America, especially since the original Confederation constitution specifically states that all member nations retain control over their armed forces.
 After this move, President Koenig contemplates secession, which would likely result in a civil war.

 - The Empire: The Sh'daar are called one, and in fact are one in the governmental sense of the word, as a conglomeration of various peoples under a single totalitarian government.